aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/faq.md

 The upgrade is designed to be as transparent and automated as possible.
 Only resources initially deployed by ASEA are touched during the upgrade, any resources deployed outside the accelerator and in workloads accounts are not impacted during the upgrade.

 Changes to the shared networking resources managed by the accelerator can have an impact on the availability of workloads using the shared VPCs and perimeter resources.
 During the upgrade process, LZA creates new route tables and NACLs and associates them with the existing subnets to replace the previous ASEA route tables and NACLs.
-We recommend customers plan for a one to two minute network disruption for the traffic going through the Periemetr VPC.
+We recommend customers plan for a one to two minute network disruption for the traffic going through the Perimeter VPC.

 - The LZA route table and NACLs are re-created based on the ASEA configuration.
 It is critical to identify drift or any manual modifications done to these resources prior to the upgrade.
 - When the route tables are replaced in the NetworkVPC stage of the LZA installation, minimal packet loss (i.e. few seconds) can be observed.
 This affect all traffic going through the Transit Gateway.
-- For deployments using AWS Network Firewall, the routes targetting the network firewall endpoints are re-created in the NetworkVpcEndpointsStack that is deployed immediatly after the NetworkVPCStack.
+- For deployments using AWS Network Firewall, the routes targeting the network firewall endpoints are re-created in the NetworkVpcEndpointsStack that is deployed immediately after the NetworkVPCStack.
 This cause a network disruption of all ingress/egress traffic going through the Perimeter VPC between 1 and 2 minutes.
-- For deployments using third-party Firewalls (i.e. Fortigate), the routes targetting the firewall ENIs are re-created in the NetworkAssociationsGwlbStack.
+- For deployments using third-party Firewalls (i.e. FortiGate), the routes targeting the firewall ENIs are re-created in the NetworkAssociationsGwlbStack.
 This doesn't affect workload traffic flowing through the firewalls but can impact connectivity to the firewall management interface.
 - There is a period between the **NetworkVPC** and **PostImportASEAResources** stages where route tables to VPC Gateway Endpoints for S3 and DynamoDB are not available.
 See the section on [Optional preparation steps](./upgrade/optional-steps.md#configure-interface-endpoints-for-s3-and-dynamodb) for more details and recommended workaround.

 ## Gateway Load Balancer are not supported in the configuration conversion, how will this impact the workload availability?